sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* Palette type that applies a power curve to each channel separately, r:1, g:2, b:1/2
 * Global dimmer and global gamma on channels 31 and 32 TEST!!!
 * noise shows a big block of background at the far end of the strip when smooth is 1 (eg oil purple)